AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/README.md

 ### Python

-You will notice that many of the specific coding standards specify the verification method as **GNATcheck rule**.
-For these methods, a specific `GNATcheck` rule is specified, using the RST role **rule** to specify formatting for the rule.
+You will notice that many of the individual coding standards specify the verification method as **GNATcheck rule**.
+For these methods, a particular `GNATcheck` rule is specified, using the RST role **rule** to identify formatting for the rule.
 In the **tools** folder is a python script **generate_rules_file.py** that can be used to build a rules input file for `GNATcheck`.
 To use that script, you would obviously need to install a version of Python (3.9 or better should work).